 From Pittsburg to Potrero Hill, Cupertino Electric delivered high quality technical services on this fast project without a single injury.
 Its ability to successfully execute large- scale, technically challenging and unique electrical projects on time and on budget is amazing.

-In September 2007, TransBay Cable, LLC, hired Siemens to supply two converter stations for a new submarine HVDC transmission link running from Pittsburg to San Francisco, California.
-Shortly thereafter, Siemens chose Cupertino Electric as the project’s electrical contractor to construct the very first HVDC PLUS project in the world linking Pittsburg and San Francisco, Calif. using the Siemens HVDC PLUS and Prysmian XLPE HVDC cable systems.
-The project was the first of its kind in the world using a multi-level VSC converter system.
+In September 2007, TransBay Cable, LLC, hired Siemens to supply two converter stations for a new submarine high-voltage direct current (HVDC) transmission link that would run from Pittsburg, California to San Francisco, California.
+Siemens chose Cupertino Electric as the project’s electrical contractor to construct the very first HVDC PLUS project in the world using the Siemens HVDC PLUS and Prysmian XLPE HVDC cable systems.
+The project was the first of its kind in the world, using a multi-level VSC converter system.

 Cupertino Electric served as prime contractor on the project and installed the AC and DC yards at the Pittsburg and San Francisco sites, the reactor yards, the transformers and the converter hall, as well as provided and installed all structural steel, bus work and insulators.